If you’ve done a DNA test, you may have wondered how to make sense of the results.

 The tree diagram illustration on the homepage is adapted from this example by Philipp Khn.

-Many thanks to everyone in the genetic geneaology community who have helped test this site so far!
+Many thanks to everyone in the genetic genealogy community who have helped test this site so far!
 Particularly the early testers in the DNA help for Genealogy UK group and those in the Genetic Genealogy Tips and Techniques and DNA Painter User Group communities who have pushed me to make the site better.